1. Home »

 Download: PDF

-Month-to-Month Lease Agreement – A month-to-month agreement has no fixed termination date but renews each month with the payment of rent.
-Either party can terminate the agreement at any time during the year providing sufficient notice was provided.
+Month-to-Month Lease Agreement – A month-to-month agreement has no fixed termination date and renews each month with the payment of rent.
+Either party can terminate the agreement at any time with sufficient notice.

 Download: PDF

-Roommate Agreement – A roommate agreement ensures that all inhabitants of a rental space are aware of the conditions of living on the premises.
+Roommate Agreement – A roommate agreement ensures that all inhabitants of a rental space agree to the rules of sharing the space.

 Download: PDF, Word (.docx), OpenDocument